top of page

 As is the case with paddle sports, the rules for where you can swim in the UK are complex and contentious, based on land rights, fishing rights and duty of care.
 For more information, check out the Outdoor Swimming Society article on the subject.

-Despite some confusion, there are countless places where swimmers are welcome across the UK, including a network of open water venues and outdoor pools.
+Despite the complexity, there are countless places where swimmers are safe to swim across the UK, including a network of open water venues and outdoor pools.
 You can check out great places where you can swim outdoors with the Outdoor Nation Activity Finder.

 Where do I find more information about wild swimming